wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 ### Wheel filename

-During the development, multiple alternative approaches to wheel naming were tested or suggested:

 - Adding the variant label as a third component (before the build tag) with additional `~` characters.
 This approach was ultimately rejected, as adding it as a last component made it easier to distinguish different variants, and achieved the same goals.